isaiahb/landing-page-generator/README.md

 ## How we built it
 We used MongoDB, Express, React, Node, Typescript, Cohere, Google Cloud Platform, CICD, and AppEngine in order to create our final product.

+## How to use it
+Type in the name of your project, followed by a quick elevator pitch (1-2 lines) of the project and its goals.
+After a few seconds, MyLandingPage will generate a site!